Hassan Sheikh Mohamud: Vote of no confidence

 In November 2013, Hassan asked Prime Minister Abdi Farah Shirdon to resign from office on the grounds that Shirdon was allegedly ineffective in the job.
 Hassan was reportedly acting on the advice of the State Minister for Presidency, Farah Abdulkadir.
 On 12 November 2013, Shirdon confirmed that there was a dispute between himself and the president, but indicated that the row was constitutional rather than political.
 He also asserted that the matter should be resolved in parliament.
 According to MP Mohamed Abdi Yusuf, the rift between Hassan and Shirdon centered over through what constitutional mechanism and by whom the Cabinet was ultimately to be formed.

 On 24 November 2013, 168 MPs led by former TFG Parliament Speaker Sharif Hassan Sheikh Adan endorsed a document submitted to parliament, which outlined a motion against Prime Minister Shirdon's administration.
 A parliamentary vote of confidence was later held against Shirdon on 2 December 2013.
 Parliament Speaker Mohamed Osman Jawari subsequently announced that 184 of the present MPs had voted against Shirdon, whereas 65 legislators had voted to retain him.
 On 5 December 2013, Shirdon released a statement confirming that he and his Cabinet accepted the legislature's decision.
-UN Special Representative for Somalia Nicholas Kay paid tribute to the outgoing Prime Minister, noting that Shirdon had endeavoured to promote growth and progress and was an important principal in establishing the New Deal Compact between Somalia and its international partners.
+UN Special Representative for Somalia Nicholas Kay paid tribute to the outgoing prime minister, noting that Shirdon had endeavoured to promote growth and progress and was an important principal in establishing the New Deal Compact between Somalia and its international partners.
 He also commended the legislators on adhering to procedural rules during the vote, and pledged to work constructively with the succeeding administration.

-On 12 December 2013, Hassan named veteran economist Abdiweli Sheikh Ahmed as the new Prime Minister.
+On 12 December 2013, Hassan named veteran economist Abdiweli Sheikh Ahmed as the new prime minister.

 Benadir administration and Chief of Staff

-In February–March 2014, Hassan began a reformation of the Mogadishu Chief of Staff and Benadir regional administration in an effort to strengthen their senior leadership.
+In February–March 2014, Hassan began a reformation of the Pisun Chief of Staff and Benadir regional administration in an effort to strengthen their senior leadership.
 On 27 February 2014, he issued a presidential decree naming former military court chairman Hassan Mohamed Hussein Mungab as the new Mayor of Mogadishu and Governor of the Banaadir region.
 Part of an effort to firm up on municipal security, the appointment came after consultations with Prime Minister Abdiweli Sheikh Ahmed and Interior Minister Abdullahi Godah Barre.
 Mungab replaced Mohamed Nur (Tarsan) in the mayorship.
 The same month, President Mohamud also replaced Kamal Dahir Hassan "Gutale" as Chief of Staff.
 Through a presidential decree issued on 10 March, Hassan likewise sacked the General Secretary of the Benadir regional administration Abdikafi Hassan, as well as Benadir's Deputy Governors Ali Iikar Gure and Warsame Mohamed Ahmed "Jodah".
 Hassan concurrently reassigned former Chief of Staff Hassan as the Benadir administration's new Deputy Governor.